Reviews10 min read

 QuillBot's Chrome extension is polished and practical.
 It lets you paraphrase and grammar-check text on any webpage or in any text field — Gmail, Google Docs, LinkedIn, wherever.
 The Microsoft Word add-in works similarly and is genuinely useful for writers who live in Word.

 Google Docs integration has also improved significantly.
-These integrations are often where "nice on the website" tools fall apart, but QuillBot's work reliably.
+These integrations are often where great website tools fall apart in real-world use, but QuillBot's hold up well.

 Pricing